 - Fuels and Energy Systems

 The course is suitable for graduates in engineering, environmental engineering, earth sciences or pure sciences, or in a relevant numerate scientific discipline, or with appropriate professional experience.
 Applicants without an engineering or applied science background should bear in mind that there are significant numerical / computational elements to this MSc.

 Applicants should have at least an upper second class Honours degree (or equivalent) from a British or recognised overseas university.
 Applicants with relevant professional experience will be considered on an individual basis.

 Applicants whose first language is not English will be required to pass either IELTS/TEOFL exams.
-Our minimum requirements are IELTS 6.5 or TOEFL iBT of 90 or higher.
+Our minimum requirements are IELTS 6.5 or higher.

 Note: International students pursuing part-time programmes of study are not eligible for Tier 4 (General Student) visas and must have alternative leave to remain in the UK if they intend to study at the University in person.